tsnellgrove/dark_castle3/doc/to_do.md

 *** interactive object ideas ***

+- Burt as an object??
+- How to enable switches and machines to self register for universal scope
+	- EXAMPE: battery powered lamp must track usage even if Burt has dropped it and walked away

 ***** NEEDED UPDATES TO PLAN *****
 - need to link switch to machine
 - need to embed the switch in the machine?